jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### Equatorial-alignment error

-The dial should be parallel to the plane at the equator which bisects Earth.
+The dial should be parallel to the plane at the equator which bisects Earth into its two hemispheres.
 Holding your watch horizontally<sup>e</sup> like an amateur can add up to 45° of error at the edges of the tropics, or 21° in northern USA.<sup>f</sup> But if you can hold it within 9° of proper alignment, a goal easily met by eyeball,